 I personally use and recommend RentalCars for my trips as it allows me to choose the best price amongst the top car rental companies.

 If you are visiting Rocky Mountain National Park in the summer or fall, you’ll be able to count on the free shuttle service that operates around Estes Park and the Bear Lake Area.

 However, the shuttle only operates after 7 am.
 So, if you want to have an early start, it’s better to have your own car.

-Since the closest city to Rocky Mountain National Park is Estes Park, in it you’ll find many hotels and inns to stay.
+Since the closest city to Rocky Mountain National Park is Estes Park, in it you’ll find many hotels and inns to stay in.

-Here are some options of places to stay when visiting Rocky Mountain National Park:
+Here are some of the best hotels to stay at when visiting Rocky Mountain National Park: